variation on a theme — Asian Dreams

 too cute – a little bundle of joy

-August 10, 2009 by codfashion
+August 10, 2009

 My stamping mojo is back.
 I spent all of July learning adobe photo shop (along story for another day).
 I missed the ink, rubber, glue, yet I could not get back in the swing.
 Even a new shipment from SU and great new colors, that I love, could not kick me back in place.
 So what did I need?
 A good old fashion humid Chicago day, to allow me to bury myself in a cool basement craft room, put a new baby in the mix and the crafting began…….